OscarOvanger/WellConfiguration/README.md

 # WellConfiguration
-Repository for creating conditional realizations of stacking geoobjects
+Repository for well configuration density estimation. functions.jl contains all functions necessary, written in Julia. example.ipynb contains a Jupyter Notebook file with an example of well configuration density estimation